 Transparency Area Summary

-Post a summary separately from audits and financial reports and provide citizens with a short list and narrative overview of facts or figures for your entity's activities in this transparency area.
-The summary should include explanations (or links to explanations) for difficult to decipher terminology as well as comparisons with benchmarks or historical figures as appropriate.
-The Comptroller's office provides a form to help you post this information to your website.
+Post a summary table or listing separately from audits and financial reports and provide citizens with a short list and narrative overview of facts or figures for your entity's activities in this transparency area.
+You may optionally include a list of terminology on your page for any unfamiliar words or phrases in your summary, as well as comparisons with benchmarks or historical figures as appropriate.
+The Comptroller's office provides a form in the Optional Tools sidebar on each Star’s webpage to help you post this information to your website.

 Visualizations

 Post at least two charts or interactive visual tools providing a snapshot of your local government's activities for this transparency area.
-The Comptroller's office prescribes requirements for the charts — for example, a time trend going back at least five years — and provides templates you can use if helpful.
-The visualizations must be posted on the page itself and must be – like all the required information on the transparency page or section – easy to view and to interpret.
+The Comptroller's office prescribes requirements for the charts — for example, a time trend going back at least five years — and provides templates you can use.
+The visualizations must be posted on the page itself or linked directly and must be — like all the required information on the transparency page or section — easy to view and interpret.
+Note, all linked visuals need to be labeled according to the criteria provided on each Star's webpage.

 Documents

 Post documents specific to each transparency area, in addition to the sponsoring entity's audits and annual financial reports.
-Pertinent documents vary by transparency area, but in general, documents for the last five fiscal years should be posted if available, or going back to the entity's first year if the entity is younger than five years.
+Pertinent documents vary by transparency area, but in general, post documents for the last five fiscal years, or going back to the entity's first year if the entity is younger than five years.

 Downloadable Data

 Make at least two downloadable datasets available.
 The Comptroller's office prescribes the general topic areas datasets must focus on — for example, check register data going back at least three fiscal years (i.e., 36 months).
-Additionally, datasets should be available in a tabular or spreadsheet format that's searchable and conducive to analysis.
+Additionally, as applicable, datasets should be available in a spreadsheet or other machine-readable format that's searchable and conducive to analysis.

 Other Information

 Applicants must make contact information clearly accessible on their sites and must also link their transparency information to the Comptroller of Public Accounts Transparency website.
-Additionally, applicants should link their transparency sites or sections to any other applicable content, including reference information, such as GASB statements pertaining to the transparency area under consideration.
+Additionally, applicants should link to any other applicable content, including reference information, such as GASB statements pertaining to the transparency area under consideration.